3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 URINALYSIS The urinalysis is an important part of any database of laboratory tests.
 It is an important screening tool regardless of whether or not an infection is suspected.
 The urinalysis examines chemical properties of the urine sample such as the pH, specific gravity (a measure of concentration), and amount of protein or other biochemicals present.
 It also includes a visual inspection of the urine sediment to look for crystals, cells, or bacteria.
 This test often precedes the culture or lets the doctor know that a culture is in order.
 Indications that a culture of a urine sample should be done based on urinalysis findings include:

 KIDNEY INFECTION (PYELONEPHRITIS) If the patient’s immune system is not ideal, the infection in the bladder may ascend into the kidneys where it can cause kidney failure and a more serious infection.
 There is currently no good test to determine whether or not a kidney is infected though there might be hints on the lab work (urinary tract infection in combination with fever, elevated white blood cell count, pain in the area of the kidneys).
 Ultrasound can help and there are special radiographic studies that can help as well.
-If infection in the kidney is suspected, the length of the antibiotic course increases to 4-6 weeks.
+Obviously, kidney involvement is a more serious condition.
+Traditionally, antibiotic treatment duration has been long (4-6 weeks).
+ISCAID has amended this to follow current human guidelines of a 14 day course of treatment.
+Your veterinarian may choose either course or something in between.

 BLADDER STONE Stones in the bladder can cause infection and infection can cause stones.
 We have created a special library center on bladder stones for more information.